RonakA-2112/Irrigation-System/README.md

 ## **🚀 Planned Improvements**

-* Re-integrate a DHT11/DHT22 sensor to track local greenhouse temperature and humidity.
+* Integrate a DHT11/DHT22 sensor to track local greenhouse temperature and humidity.
 * Implement Deep Sleep functionality to extend battery life.
 * Switch the ESP32 power source to a solar charging circuit.